TypeRocket/docs/v5/install-via-plugin.md

 From the TypeRocket settings page located under "Settings > TypeRocket" add your site license.
 Activating your license gives you access to automatic updates.

 Your license restricts you to a specific number of activations.
 You can remove old or current sites form your license in your [typerocket.com account](https://typerocket.com/account/).
+If your authentication is not working:

+1. You may need to log in to your account and free a site from licenses under "Account > View Licenses > Manage Sites".
+2. Your license might be expired.
+3. You may need to log in to your account and free a site from licenses.

 ## Create Override Folders